 Nowadays, almost everything is recorded with a metronome.
 In fact, many songs have programmed drums, swapped samples, quantized guitars, bass, drums.
 These things help us achieve the perfect sounding song.
 We live in a digital era, so we should get the most of it.
 When you record any instrument in the assistance of metronome you’ll be able to make those fine-tunings on DAW’s grid and achieving that perfect timing.
 Additionally, if the drummer uses metronome, or a click track in live performance it will help his band companions stay “in time”.

 So whether it’s in the studio, live performance, rehearsal, we definitely recommend using a metronome.
-It will help you build a click track to use with an iem.
-The best in ear monitors have great isolation, which is ideal for singers and musicians..
+It will help you build a click track to use with in ear monitor systems for musicians.
 The click is very useful when performing live because then you can rely on backing tracks.
 For example, if you want to play instrumental or sound effects backing track, a click will help you stay in tempo throughout the whole track.
 That would be impossible without the click.

 You may not be familiar with this, but also in studio work, click tracks are a crucial thing, especially if working remotely with musicians.
 For example, let’s say you have an idea for a new song.
 Ok, you’ll record the demo with your phone or hand recorder, or anything like that.
 But what if you want to record a whole song instrument by instrument.
 Make that click track in the desired tempo.
 Record your idea following that tempo, and you’ll be ready to send it to (for example) guitarist from the other side of the globe.